jma1ice/newsletterr/readme.md

 ## Upcoming Changes

 ### v0.9.13
-* Split TLS/SSL from port and offer both as options in settings
 * Some issue sending a second scheduled email
 * Recommendations/recently added headers bigger in scheduled send | grid 5 by x instead
 * Schedule send only sends dark mode